andialbrecht/django-goog/README.rst

   defappscripts_ for details.

 ``GOOG_JS_EXTERNS``
-  List of paths to JavaScript files that should be compiled in the final JavaScript without modification.
+  A mapping of extern key and url and path.
+Externs are JavaScript files that should be compiled in the final JavaScript without modification.

 ``GOOG_COMPILER_FLAGS`` (default uses advanced optimizations) A list of flags passed to the Closure compiler.
 The default passes